sirehna/xdyn/doc_user/reperes_et_conventions.md

             row 4: [0,0,0,1.522e6,0,0]
             row 5: [0,0,0,0,8.279e6,0]
             row 6: [0,0,0,0,0,7.676e6]
-        added mass matrix at the center of buoyancy projected in the body frame:
+        added mass matrix at the center of gravity and projected in the body frame:
             frame: TestShip
             row 1: [3.519e4,0,0,0,0,0]
             row 2: [0,3.023e5,0,0,0,0]